 Integrating renewable energy, passive (natural ventilation) cooling, and passive (solar) heating oftentimes leads to considerable energy savings.
 Innovative architectural design elements allow your building to use smaller mechanical systems.
 Shading, from natural landscaping or building elements, like awnings, overhangs, and trellises helps lessen the energy required to cool your building.
 Incorporating skylights for daylighting can help save on your electricity bill.
 Adding cistern water collection helps save on your water bill.

-CALGreen (California Green Building Standards Code) sets minimum requirements for sustainable practices for residential and commercial construction projects throughout the state, and Title 24 (California Energy Code) sets minimum standards for the energy performance of buildings.
-LEED certification is more restrictive and is the most widely used rating system for green buildings worldwide.
-It is the benchmark for building owners who want to reduce wasteful and unnecessary energy and water consumption.
-Sustainability in the built environment focuses on Building Design and Construction (BD+C) and Operations and Maintenance (O+M) rating systems.
+The California Green Building Standards Code (CALGreen) sets the minimum requirements for sustainable practices for residential and commercial construction projects, and the California Energy Code (Title 24) sets minimum standards for the energy performance of buildings.
+LEED certification is more restrictive and is the most widely used green building rating system worldwide, that allows building owners to reduce wasteful and unnecessary energy and water consumption.

-Commissioning and conducting energy audits on a newly constructed or existing building helps assess repairs and upgrades to improve building materials, mechanical equipment, electrical lighting and outlets, plumbing fixtures, and controls; BMS or BAS (Building Management or Automation Systems), EMS (Energy Management Systems), AMI (Advanced Metering Infrastructure), and SCADA (Supervisory Control and Data Acquisition).
+Commissioning and conducting energy audits on a newly constructed or existing building help assess repairs and upgrades.
+These upgrades can improve materials, mechanical equipment, electrical lighting and outlets, plumbing fixtures, and controls, such as BAS (Building Management Systems), EMS (Energy Management Systems), AMI (Advanced Metering Infrastructure), and SCADA (Supervisory Control and Data Acquisition) systems.